 The MVP Goal Tracker

-Here you can see how the goal tracker fit into the new layout for our online subscribers (detailed in full in my B3 Weekly project).
-I gave the tracker an eye-catching placement so people always had that visual reminder to use it week by week.
+I put the tracker front and center in the experience (see more about online subscriptions in my B3 Weekly project) so users always had that visual reminder to use it week by week.

-Users who schedule workout reminders receive messages that are randomized from a large list of options, so they’ll get a different one every day.
+The scheduled workout reminders were randomized from a large and evolving list, so each day's message would continue to feel fresh and relevant.
 I tied the messages in with the goal tracker by incorporating the same emojis.

-48% of users set a goal for themselves within the first week after launch, and it’s really made a difference to our users: those who regularly set a goal now average almost two more workouts per week than they had been doing without a goal!
+48% of users set a goal for themselves within the first week after launch, and it’s really made a difference to them: those who regularly set a goal now average almost two more workouts per week than they had been without a goal!